ld32/archiveSmallFiles/README.md

 # Let's find the folders not done yet:
 $ findFoldersNotDoneChecking.sh pass1
 ...
+pass1
+Archive checking results:
-Actual folders: 55
+Actual folders: 65
-Done folders: 53
+Done folders: 63
+Total number of original files:
+365
+Total number of files if we  untar all the data (should be the same as untarred file count):
+348
+Total number of files after tarring (should be the same the number of files in tarred folder in starfish):
+57
 Not done folders: 2
-Not done folders are saved to pass2/folders.txt.
+Not done folders are saved to pass3/folders.txt.

 Please review logs and see what is the issue:
 $ cat pass1/tarError*

-If there is permission issues, please run (with 4 processes):
+If there is permission issues, please run:
-$ sudoCorrectPermission.sh pass2 4
+$ sudoCorrectPermission.sh pass3 4

+Aftet that, you can archive them:
+$ archiveFolders.sh tar local/sbatch pass3

-Aftet that, you can run the next pass now: pass2
+Aftet that, you can run the next pass now:
-$ checkArchives.sh tar local pass2
+$ checkArchives.sh tar local pass3

+Then:
+$ findFoldersNotDoneChecking.sh pass3

 # To randomly un-archieve 10 folder and compare with original using diff command:
 randomUnArchiveToCheck.sh tar pass1 10